Delicious Thai Peanut Noodle Salad With Tofu – Great for Parties

 Looking For More Delicious Tofu Recipes?

 Try this easy tofu and broccoli stir fry with a quick and delicious homemade teriyaki sauce.
 It’s healthy and surprisingly simple.
 Not to mention, good!
-So good, in fact, you’ll think it’s takeout night.
+So good in fact, you’ll think it’s takeout night.

-Peanut Noodle Salad (With Easy Tofu)
+Thai Peanut Noodle Salad With Tofu

 Ingredients